Home Heritage Accreditation Education Services Transcripts Gen Education Mobile Associate-to-Baccalaureate Professional Certifications AFCOOL FAQs

 CCAF degrees are required to have a general education component to maintain compliance with the requirements of Air University’s regional accrediting body.
 With rare exceptions, these credits must be earned at a civilian learning institution.

-To help you with the general education requirement, CCAF has 105 General Education Mobile (GEM) partner colleges and universities for which you are pre-approved to take their online general education courses and transfer that credit to CCAF.
+To help you with the general education requirement, CCAF has over 115 General Education Mobile (GEM) partner colleges and universities for which you are pre-approved to take their online general education courses and transfer that credit to CCAF.

 Accreditation assures quality standards for curriculum and faculty qualifications are being met.